dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/dsldapconfig.png)

-5. Log out and log in using the Ldap user credential.
+5. Log out and log in using the LDAP user credential.

     ![](../../assets/images/dsconsole/cdpldaplogin.png)